NewcastleRSE/fintrust-website/collections/_projects/credentials.md

 <!--more-->

+This project was part of the Trustworthy Digital Infrastructure for Identity Systems project, led by the Turing Institute and funded through a grant from the Bill & Melinda Gates Foundation ([INV-001309](https://www.gatesfoundation.org/about/committed-grants/2019/12/INV001309)).

 For more information, please read our [final project report](/assets/pdf/D6_Finclusion_final_report.pdf) on our verifiable credentials Finclusion project.

+## Code
 The project is split into two code repositories: the issuer and the verifier.
 These can be accessed at: